RT-1848/100PythonProjects/README.md

 Welcome!
 This repository is a personal challenge to complete **100 Python projects** with the goal of leveling up my Python skills and gaining a deeper understanding through hands-on learning.

-Each day, I’ll create a small project ranging from beginner-friendly to more advanced as a way to apply what I’ve learned, explore new libraries, and grow as a developer.
+I’ll start by creating small projects ranging from beginner-friendly to more advanced as a way to apply what I’ve learned, explore new libraries, and grow as a developer.

 ## Goals
 - Strengthen my understanding of Python fundamentals and OOP